 People who are desperate for money or simply don’t know better are easy targets for predatory lenders.
-Knowing what to look for and avoiding them can prevent you from falling victim to this kind of abusive lending practice.
+Knowing what to look for and avoiding these red flags can prevent you from falling victim to this kind of abusive lending practice.
 Here are some common warning signs for a predatory loan.

 Most legitimate lenders will look at your current income and check your credit before even offering a loan.
 If you are working with a reputable lender, they will not skip this step.
 This helps the lender assess how you have dealt with previous debts, your ability to repay future loans, and the potential impact of taking on more loans.
 A lender who does not, at the very least, consider your regular income likely does not care about your ability to repay.

 A reputable lender will likely take the extra step of making sure you can repay the loan while also affording your everyday expenses.
 In fact, Possible Finance makes this a requirement for its loans.
-Predatory lenders will not consider your ability to pay for food, rent, and bills.
+Predatory lenders will not consider your ability to pay for food, housing, and other everyday bills.

 While plenty of modern transactions are done digitally, no lender should require electronic payments.
 More specifically, no lender can demand access to your bank account for payment collection.
 Many legitimate lenders may ask for access to allow for convenient automatic payments, but this is by no means the only option they will provide for receiving payments.

 Predatory lenders may use your bank account as their own personal ATM and make constant payment requests and withdrawals until your account is empty, at which point you may have to deal with an excess of overdraft fees.